stromnet/norbert/README.md

 ### Defining the cluster

+To set up a cluster use the `addNode` and `removeNode` methods on the `Cluster` trait.
+These metods create Znodes in ZooKeeper which store the Node's hostname/port and aprtition mapping metadata.
+Customr tools can be written using these methods in your own code.

-The easiest way to define a cluster is to use the `NorbertClusterClientMain` command line program which can be found in the examples sub-directory.
-At the prompt you can type
+In the examples module there is a command line program for defining a cluster which is not currently functional, `NorbertClusterClientMain`.
+Its intended functionality is that at the prompt you could type

 * nodes - lists all the nodes in the cluster
 * join nodeId hostname port partitionId1 partitionId2 ... - adds a new node to the cluster with the given id, host, port and partitions ids
 * leave nodeId - removes the node with the given id from the cluster

-Under the covers, the `NorbertNetworkClientMain` command line program simply uses the `addNode` and `removeNode` methods on the `Cluster` trait.
-These methods create ZNodes in ZooKeeper which store the Node's hostname/port and partition mapping metadata.
-Custom tools can be written using those methods in your own code.

 ### Interacting with the cluster